sbnguah/MedStatsBook/_book/Data_Wrangling.md

-In this chapter we begin to delve into manipulation of data in the form of a data frame or tibble.
+In this chapter, we begin to delve into the manipulation of data in the form of a data frame or tibble.
 In so doing, we will introduce the `tidyverse` package and the various verbs (function) it provides.

-The `tidyverse` package is not just a single package but a composit of a group of packages.
-There include among others the `dplyr` package.
+The `tidyverse` package is not just a single package but a composite of a group of packages.
+These include among others the `dplyr` package.
 Most of the function we will be employing in this chapter comes from `dplyr`.